-- The Council is committed to ensuring that all authorised enforcement officers carrying out enforcement work are trained and fully understand the requirements of this policy.
+- The Council is committed to ensuring that all authorised officers carrying out enforcement work are trained and fully understand the requirements of this policy.
 All authorised officers will abide by this policy whenever making decisions on enforcement.
-Any departure from this policy will be exceptional, documented, justified and approved by the relevant Head of Service or Director of Environmental Services unless the delay in decision-making would result in a significant risk to the public.
+Any departure from this policy will be exceptional, documented, justified and approved by the relevant Head of Service or Director unless the delay in decision-making would result in a significant risk to the public.

-- All authorised enforcement officers should be fully trained and authorised in those aspects of legislation relevant to their duties.
+- All authorised officers should be fully trained and authorised in those aspects of legislation relevant to their duties.
 The authority will ensure that officers are fully competent to carry out their duties and that the level of delegated authority for each officer has been approved.

 Underlying Enforcement Principles